terrancehah/whole-ios/docs/app-flow.md

       - "Subscribe Now" with monthly and yearly pricing displayed.
       - Reminder Toggle: "Remind me before trial ends" (default: on).
       - Close Button: Access free version with limitations.

+## Anonymous User Provisioning and Backend Account Creation
+- **Anonymous User Provisioning:**
+  - On first launch, the app generates a random email and password and signs up the user with Supabase Auth.
+  - These credentials are stored securely for silent login on future launches.
+  - All user data (preferences, favorites, premium state) is linked to this backend account from the start, even before explicit login.
+  - When the user later logs in with Google, Apple, or email, all data is migrated from the anonymous account to the new authenticated account.

 ## Subscription & Paywall Logic (Updated 2025-04-24)
 - StoreKit 2 is now integrated for all subscription and paywall flows.